AntiS3/HAR-Analysis/codebook.md

 1. The body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
 2. The magnitude of these signals (calculated using the Euclidean norm) to get:
-2.1. tBodyAccMag
+2.1. tBodyAccMag.
-2.2. tGravityAccMag
+2.2. tGravityAccMag.
-2.3. tBodyAccJerkMag
+2.3. tBodyAccJerkMag.
-2.4. tBodyGyroMag
+2.4. tBodyGyroMag.
-2.5. tBodyGyroJerkMag
+2.5. tBodyGyroJerkMag.

 ###### The variables of interest have been marked as follows: